Who this guide is for

 • I reveived the ıtrm almost after 1 month byt it was did not working

-Live price and stock at Amazon Check Price on Amazon
+See current details and stock at Amazon Check on Amazon

 What truly sets KitchenAid apart is the attachment hub.
-With over 15 optional attachments — pasta rollers, meat grinder, ice cream maker, spiralizer, food processor, and more — you are not just buying a mixer, you are buying into a kitchen platform.
+With over 15 optional attachments, pasta rollers, meat grinder, ice cream maker, spiralizer, food processor, and more, you are not just buying a mixer, you are buying into a kitchen platform.
 Every KitchenAid model since 1937 uses the same attachment interface, so your accessories work across models and generations.
-The trade-off is the price: at $399, you are paying for the brand, the ecosystem, and the build quality, not just the mixing performance.
+The tradeoff is the price: at its typical Amazon street price, you are paying for the brand, the ecosystem, and the build quality, not just the mixing performance.

 01 Best Overall